AlexSperka/deep_learning_for_camera_trap_images/phase2/inference/README.md

 sudo docker run -p 0.0.0.0:5000:5000 animal_recognition

 ```
-**6. After running the docker image, client.py could be run after adding the path of the image whose inference results are required**
+**6. After running the docker image, client.py could be run after adding the path of the image whose inference results are required.**